biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 In Qurro, "selecting features" lets us define a __log ratio__ between multiple features' abundances in each sample.

-There are two main ways of doing this in Qurro:
+There are a few ways of selecting features in Qurro:

 - One way is just by clicking on the rank plot twice.
 The first click sets the numerator feature for a log ratio, and the second click sets the